Watchignite/Netflix_sql_project/README.md

-# Netflix_sql_project
-SQL data analysis on Netflix movies and TV shows using PostgreSQL
+# Netflix Movies and TV shows Data Analysis using SQL